 Fundraising Manager, Charlotte Bray

 Charlotte joined the team in April 2016.
 Her experience in the charity sector includes leading successful major building appeals, as well as fundraising for education, conservation and welfare projects.
-Charlotte's main role will be working with the team to secure support and match funding for the National Marine Centre.
-As a long-term volunteer with SOS Puffin, she is pleased to be able to use her skills and enthusiasm to raise funds for the ongoing work of the Centre.
+As a long-term volunteer with SOS Puffin, she is pleased to be able to use her skills and enthusiasm to raise funds to increase the work of the charity.

 Project Officer, Dora Roden

 Having enjoyed membership of the Seabird Centre for many years, Dora was delighted to join the staff team in February 2016.
 She studied Georgraphy at University of Edinburgh, followed by a Masters in GIS.
-In her role as Project Officer on the National Marine Project, she will be able to draw upon her experience on a wide-range of projects at both British Airways and Standard Life.
+In her role as Project Officer, she draws upon her experience on a wide-range of projects at both British Airways and Standard Life.